RANDOM REVIEW | Magnifique or a massive musical mistake? Amir’s ‘Au Cœur De Moi’

 Ultimately, I’d recommend Au Cœur De Moi to any pop fan, because it’s far from being a one-trick pony.
 Like someone who didn’t have breakfast heading to an all-you-can-eat, 150-dish buffet for lunch, you’re sure to find something here that you like, and would like to sample again in the future.

 Don’t hold me to that, though.
 As a Eurovision fan, you’ll be well aware that ‘each to their own’ is a phrase you have to employ frequently.

 Now, as every review ends with a score of some kind, it’s rating time.
 In Eurovision terms – because I try to put everything in my life in Eurovision terms – it’s a douze-pointer.
 In standard album review terms, I give it five stars.

 If you’re after even more Amir (and who wouldn’t be, really), you can find him in all the usual online places.

 What are your thoughts on Amir’s Au Cœur De Moi?
 Which Eurovision 2016 act has blown your mind with their non-contest music?
 Let me know below!

-Posted on October 16, 2016, in Eurovision 2016, Reviews and tagged Amir, Amir Haddad, Au Coeur De Moi, ESC, Eurovision 2016, France, J'ai Cherche, Oasis, On Dirait, reviews, Stockholm.
+Posted on October 16, 2016, in ESC + JESC Reviews, Eurovision 2016 and tagged Amir, Amir Haddad, Au Coeur De Moi, ESC, ESC + JESC Reviews, Eurovision 2016, France, J'ai Cherche, Oasis, On Dirait, Stockholm.
 Bookmark the permalink.
 4 Comments.